ecarlstrom/botupdate/README.md

 6. Provide a way for users (primarily other devs) to report potential security issues so they can be addressed.

+7. Improving error notifications for the `!ascii` command.

 ## Feedback

 Please feel free to contact me at evan.carlstrom@gmail.com with any issues or feedback!